All Episodes

 Dominion's own one of their executives went to Detroit to run the Detroit Center that very night.

-That happened in other places too.
+That happened in other places, too.

 Well, we're still having to fight to get access to their machines to download the data that we need from their machines.

-But if you don't have access to the machines, you're just saying as of now that the machines have the capability of doing it.
+But if you don't have access to the machines, you're just saying as of now that the machines have the capability of doing it?

-No, I'm saying they both have the capability and the there were people watching real time that could see it happening.
+No, I'm saying they both have the capability and there were people watching real time that could see it happening.

 Okay, who was watching in real time?